Start strategic planning through resource allocation

 You might be wondering: what’s the first step to planning?

-If you read our previous post, you know more about what strategic planning is and why it matters.
+You probably know what strategic planning is and why it matters.

 You may be asking this question, which we get asked a lot: “If our organization wants to do strategic planning, what’s our first step?”